code-423n4/2022-12-escher-findings/data/danyams-Q.md

 # SetFeeReceiver( ) in Factor Contracts can be made External

 SetFeeReceiver( ) in FixedPriceFactory.sol, LPDAFactory.sol, and OpenEditionFactory.sol is never called internally.
 Therefore, the function can be made external

+# Open Editions cannot be sold for more than 4722 ether

+OpenEdition.sol has a struct Sale, that contains $\2^72 for its member variable, price.  $\2^72 wei is roughly 4722 ether, meaning that this is the max limit that Open Edition NFTs can be sold for